apache/hive-site/content/Development/qtest.md

 {{< toc >}}

-## Tutorial: How to add a new test case
+## Tutorial: How to run a specific test case

 ### Preparation